turingschool/mod-0-curriculum/shared/fe/conditionals.md

   </ul>
 </div>

 <a href="https://github.com/turingschool/m0_fe_conditionals" target="_blank">Follow the directions in the README of this GitHub repository</a>, and submit your fork in the submission form.
-Upload the video (requirements are outlined in the GitHub repo) to your Slack small group channel.
+Upload the video (requirements are outlined in the code challenges directory README) to your Slack small group channel.
 <br><br><br>